-With detachable system, cord is removed and stored inside of coach during travel as shown to your right side.
+Electrical energy at 120 volt AC, power enters thru the 50 Amp power cord into the distribution box.
+This cord is detachable and stored inside of coach during travel time, as shown to the right.

 Energy will enter through one of 2 main breakers feeding wall receptacles and appliances.
 This power cord will be approximately 26 to 30 feet in length.
 Each cord has the correct gauge of wire to carry the correct voltage to coach.